Skip to main content

 Council tax debt collection

-As council tax debt hits record figures, new reports highlight how aggressive council debt recovery tactics cause distress for vulnerable people.
+New reports from StepChange and MMHPI highlight how aggressive council debt recovery tactics cause distress for vulnerable people.

 Published November 2024

-Council tax debt in the UK has hit a record £6 billion, according to new government figures.
+Council tax debt in the UK has hit a record £6 billion, according to figures from the Ministry for Housing, Communities and Local Government published in June 2024.

-Reports from the Money and Mental Health Policy Institute (MMHPI) and StepChange reveal how aggressive council tax debt collection tactics cause financial distress and worsen mental health issues for vulnerable people.
+Reports from two national debt charities reveal how aggressive council tax debt collection causes financial distress and worsens mental health issues for vulnerable people.

-Who's falling behind on council tax - and why?
+A look at who's falling behind on council tax

 A third of StepChange debt advice clients have council tax arrears, and two thirds of those people have extra vulnerabilities beyond finances, including mental or physical health conditions, learning disabilities, and addiction.
 People cited conditions including stress, anxiety and depression as a cause of falling behind on council tax.

 As the cost of living crisis continues, many people find it impossible to keep up with essential outgoings.
-The problem is only likely to grow, as 68% of StepChange clients cited a cost of living increase as a reason for falling behind on their council tax.
+Two thirds of StepChange clients cited a cost of living increase as a reason for falling behind on their council tax.

 Some try to stay afloat by sacrificing necessities: two thirds of of StepChange clients missed a utility payment to keep up with council tax.
 Over half rationed their heating, electricity, or water.

-When someone misses a monthly payment, the council sends a reminder notice.
+When someone misses a monthly council tax payment, the council sends them a reminder notice.
 If the overdue amount is not paid within three weeks, the council can demand the entire year's bill as a lump sum, £1,688 on average.
-An impossible ask for most.
 MMHPI research shows that 91% of people behind on council tax can't afford to pay the full amount.

-And this fast track approach to debt collection does not stop there.
 If the person doesn't pay the lump sum, they can become embroiled in costly legal processes.
 A liability order is a payment demand from the court.
-While the council only pays 50p for a liability order, they charge people up to £130 in fees.
+While the council pays 50p for a liability order, they charge people up to £130 in fees.

 Once enforcement agents are involved, extra fees quickly mount.
-They're private bailiffs, often working on commission.
+Private bailiffs often work on commission and collect their fees before a penny goes towards the debt.
 Fixed charges apply, and for debts over £1,500 a percentage of the total debt is added on.

 The human cost of council tax enforcement

-Council tax debt collection is not just about money.
-Aggressive enforcement can leave people feeling isolated, fearful, and less likely to seek help.
-StepChange suggests it's also counterproductive, reducing the council's chances of recovering the debt.
+The two reports from StepChange and MMHPI both focus on the experiences of people experiencing government debt collection practices.
+They show that aggressive enforcement can leave people feeling isolated, fearful, and less likely to seek help.
+StepChange suggests these methods are counterproductive, reducing the council's chances of recovering the debt.

-According to the reports, councils often escalate debt action without considering a person's circumstances or what support they might need.
 Only 5% of clients with council tax debt felt their council took their personal situation into account before starting enforcement, according to StepChange.
+One client told StepChange, "a little bit of compassion goes a very long way."

+Over 80% of StepChange clients said that council communications leave them feeling anxious, scared, or depressed.
 The rapid escalation of action leaves people feeling overwhelmed, unable to think clearly as more demands land on the doormat.
-Council communications leave them feeling anxious, scared, or depressed.
-This particularly affects people with mental health problems, whose symptoms can make problem solving under pressure a challenge.
+MMHPI's report shows how people with mental health problems are particularly affected, as their symptoms can make problem solving under pressure a challenge.

 Research by the Enforcement Conduct Board published in October 2024 analysed footage from cameras worn by bailiffs.
 There were multiple instances of breaches of the National Standards for Enforcement Agents.
 The National Standards, published by the Ministry of Justice, set out what bailiffs need to do to follow the law.

 Bailiffs were recorded employing intimidating tactics against vulnerable individuals.
-In one case an older widowed woman was clearly distressed after being left with unmanageable debt by her deceased husband.
-Bailiffs also breached data protection rules and threatened to remove essential goods like beds and furniture.
+In one, an older widowed woman was clearly distressed after being left with unmanageable debt by her deceased husband.
+In others, bailiffs breached data protection rules and threatened to remove essential goods like beds and furniture.

-The reports set out recommendations for change, advocating for a regulated approach to council tax collection to ensure consistent, fair treatment for vulnerable people with debt.
+The reports from StepChange and MMHPI set out a number of recommendations for change, advocating for a regulated approach to council tax debt collection to ensure consistent and fair treatment for vulnerable people with debt.

 Both reports recommend a pre-action protocol, ensuring that councils must take specific steps before court action or instructing bailiffs.
 People should have more time to deal with their debts and not be pursued for the full year's tax after just one missed payment.

-Court processes to obtain a liability order and enforce the debt must be thoroughly examined.
-Changes could include dealing with council tax in civil courts instead of criminal courts and setting upper limits on what people can be charged.
+The MMHPI report recommends that court processes to obtain a liability order and enforce the debt must be thoroughly examined, including timescales and costs for people in debt.
 The law says the council can recover reasonably costs, but there is no information about what that might be.

 The need for bailiff reform